Kanye West posts bizarre Twitter rant, ‘Kim tried to bring a doctor to lock me up’

 Kanye West, the rapper who has been flirting with a presidential run as an Independent, went on a Twitter rant Monday night that seemed to support earlier reports that his Sunday campaign rally caused a strain between him and his wife Kim Kardashian.

-West took to Twitter to appear to reach out to his mother-in-law Kris Jenner, mentioned his marriage with Kim Kardashian and said he feels that he could end up getting “locked up like Mandela,” an apparent reference to Neslon Mandela.
+West took to Twitter to appear to reach out to his mother-in-law Kris Jenner, mentioned his marriage with Kim Kardashian and said he feels that he could end up getting “locked up like Mandela,” an apparent reference to Nelson Mandela.

 The Twitter rant comes a day after he held a campaign rally in North Charleston, S.C., where he criticized Harriet Tubman and became tearful when he spoke about his mother and abortion.